Aymestrey to Yatton

 Turn left here, joining the Mortimer Trail.
 Enjoy this wooded, riverside lane for nearly 0.75 miles (1.2km), to reach the A4110 again.
 Cross, then walk for just 25yds (23m) to the right.
 (The Riverside Inn is about 175yds/160m further.)
 Take a raised green track, heading for the hills.
 Then go diagonally across two fields, to a kissing gate and wooden steps.

 Turn left (there is no signpost).
 Within 110yds (100m) go half right and more steeply down on an aged stone path.
-Within 250yds (229m) look out for a metal gate, waymarked, leading out of the woods.
-Walk along its right-hand edge, admiring the former quarry's new landscape.
-Walk briefly in trees then out and, at the far corner, within the field, turn left to return to the stile noted earlier.
-Go over the stile and retrace your steps to the start of the walk.
+Within 250yds (229m) look out for a metal gate, way-marked, leading out of the woods.
+Walk along its right-hand edge, admiring the former quarry’s new landscape.
+Walk briefly in trees then out and, at the far corner, within the field, turn left to Point 2.
+Retrace your steps to the start of the walk.

 Additional information